-- Failure by African political leaders to prioritize the investment need to make the automatic exchange of tax information a reality - Data security requirements are onerous and can be costly depending on a revenue administration's existing information technology architecture.
-Assessment of confidentiality and data safeguards are extensive and the revenue administrations must demonstrate physical security in all parts of the organisation i.e. biometrics or access control for all staff in the revenue administration.
-In addition, they must implement security software, encryption tools, and policies and procedures that are conform to ISO standards. - Financial institutions are required to automatically disclose financial account information of non-residents to tax administrations, which in turn exchange this information with the tax administrations of the account holders' country of residence as this takes place on a reciprocal basis.
-This is a cumbersome process in the context of limited tax administrative capacity in Africa. - Technical expertise to assist revenue administrations to implement the AEOI lifecycle is scarce; - Cooperation between stakeholders including the financial industry is required and requires skilled personnel from the revenue administration to facilitate such working relationships;
+• Failure by African political leaders to prioritize the investment needed to make the automatic exchange of tax information a reality.

+• Confidentiality and data safeguards are extensive, and the revenue administrations must demonstrate physical security in all parts of the organisation, e.g. biometrics or access control for all staff in the revenue administration.
+In addition, they must implement security software, encryption tools, and policies and procedures that are conform to ISO standards.
+This can be costly depending on the revenue administration's existing information technology architecture.

+• Financial institutions are required to automatically disclose financial account information of non-residents to tax administrations, which in turn exchange this information with the tax administrations of the account holders' country of residence as this takes place on a reciprocal basis.
+This is a cumbersome process in the context of limited tax administrative capacity in Africa.

+• Technical expertise to assist revenue administrations to implement the AEOI lifecycle is scarce.

+• Cooperation between stakeholders - including the financial industry - is required and requires skilled personnel from the revenue administration to facilitate such working relationships.

-- Information received under AEOI must be effectively and efficiently used otherwise resources of other jurisdictions are wasted when AEOI information remains unused.
-Therefore, a revenue administration must also invest in its risk identification systems and auditing skills to ensure information is effectively used. - Alongside these costs and capacity limitations, the benefits to African countries of implementing the AEOI standard developed by the Global Forum may be unclear.
+• In order to benefit from information received under AEOI, revenue administrations must also invest in risk identification systems and auditing skills to ensure information is effectively used.

+• Alongside these costs and capacity limitations, the benefits to African countries of implementing the AEOI standard developed by the Global Forum may be unclear.
 While there have been successes, African countries cannot be certain of the size of accounts that would be reported on under the Global Forum's AEOI standard in participating countries.
 Moreover, a number of concerns have been raised about loopholes in the standard that would enable individuals to avoid their accounts being captured in information reported under the AEOI standard (TJN 2015).
-Finally, information obtained through AEOI can only be used for tax administration purposes, and not shared with other law enforcement agencies, reducing the value of such information.
+Finally, information obtained through

+AEOI can only be used for tax administration purposes, and not shared with other law enforcement agencies, reducing the value of such information.

-Many of these problems may stem from the fact that the AEOI standard implemented by the Global Forum were not developed in consultation with African countries.
+Many of these problems may stem from the fact that the AEOI standard implemented by the Global Forum was not developed in consultation with African countries.
 As a result, the standards may not reflect the concerns, priorities and capacities of African countries.
 Though a number of African countries have signed up to this standard, they did not have the opportunity to influence its design; rather, they were confronted with a fait accompli, with the option to take or leave a standard that had already been developed.
 As a result, it may not be surprising that African countries make limited use of such a standard.
 In order to increase the use of these processes, non-African countries may need to consider allowing flexibilities for African countries regarding the standards, given their capacities, and/or to modify the standards or their implementation or to complement them with additional measures in order to take into account Africa's needs.